tranqulity21/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines that don't contain pattern bin
+display all lines of the file,starting with letters